Majada Katun in Bangladesh celebrates her rice fields purchased using earnings made through ten by three

 It is the income from those three businesses that will sustain them long after they have graduated from Ten by Three.

-Graduate From Poverty model
+Graduate from Poverty

-Helping each and every one of our artisans become an entrepreneur and enabling them to earn sufficient wealth through Prosperity Wages to build their businesses is at the core of our Graduate from Poverty model.
+Helping each and every one of our artisans become an entrepreneur and enabling them to earn sufficient wealth through Prosperity Wages to build their businesses is at the core of our Graduate from Poverty® model.

-Through our Graduate from Poverty model, the artisan will “tip” from poverty to prosperity in about three year’s times.
-We know they are ready to graduate when they spend less their time weaving and more of their time running their businesses.
+Through this model, the artisan will “tip” from poverty to prosperity in about three year’s times.
+We know they are ready to graduate when they spend less of their time weaving and more of their time running their businesses.
 Each artisan is then carefully and thoroughly screened before being allowed to graduate.
-The idea that an artisan will not weave for our organization forever is a much harder way to conduct our work because it means we are continually finding and training new weavers.
+The idea that an artisan will not weave for our organization forever is a much harder way to conduct our work because it means we are continually finding and training new artisans.
 We choose to conduct our poverty eradication work in this way because we believe it is in the best interest of those we serve.

 On graduation day, each artisan stands before their family, their village, and their village leaders to declare publicly that they are free of poverty and ready to stand on their own two feet as an independent business owner.
 During this empowering ceremony, each graduate is pinned with a badge identifying them by name and the year they graduated.
 They are also given a graduation certificate.
 These items are often used as means to prove their business savvy to local banks and micro-lending programs which go on to provide funding their businesses will need to grow.